1 Legal and enforcement framework

 - The Privacy Code governs the processing, dissemination, communication, storage, adaptation, alteration, erasure and destruction of personal data of the parties to an agreement, as well as the way in which data subjects can give consent to the processing of their personal data for one or more specific purposes.

-Mobile commerce is a form of e-commerce based on the use of smartphones.
-Currently, it is not subject to a special regime in Italy and instead is regulated by the general law provisions governing e-commerce.
+Mobile commerce is a form of commercial evolution, based on the use of any mobile device, smartphone or tablet.
+Currently, it is not subject to a special regime in Italy and instead is regulated by the general provisions governing e-commerce.

 However, m-commerce applications imply the permanent storage of data needed for the conclusion of a transaction.
 As a result, stricter security measures must be observed in order to protect personal data and combat the potentially illegal use of the latter.